Matthew Guy: Good Friday pairing incident

 On 29 March 2018, the day before Good Friday, the Legislative Council debated the Andrews government's Fire Services Bill which would see the merger of Victoria's metropolitan and regional firefighting services into a single body, and grant presumptive rights for cancer compensation to firefighters.
 As the debate went on, Liberal MLCs Craig Ondarchie and Bernie Finn requested leave for religious reasons due to Good Friday observance, and were each granted a pair.
 When the bill was put to the vote, Ondarchie and Finn returned to the chamber and voted against it, defeating it 19 votes to 18.
-On 3 April, Guy defended this apparent breach of parliamentary convention, saying the "means were absolutely justified", that he had ordered their return, and was proud that their actions had saved the Country Fire Authority (CFA).
+On 3 April, Guy defended this apparent breach of parliamentary convention, saying the "means were absolutely justified", that he had ordered their return, and was proud that their actions had “saved the Country Fire Authority (CFA)”.

 State election loss

-Guy led the party to a disappointing showing at the November 2018 state election.
+Guy led the party to the November 2018 state election.
 The Liberal/National Coalition suffered large swings against it and lost several seats in Eastern Melbourne to the Labor Party.
-Guy's campaign focused chiefly on curbing crime in parts of Melbourne as well as seeking to shift population growth in Melbourne to regional Victoria, though this strategy failed to increase the Liberal vote in the state.
-Ultimately, the Coalition suffered an 11-seat swing, falling to only 27 seats.
+Guy's campaign focused chiefly on curbing what he claimed was high crime rates in parts of Melbourne as well as seeking to shift population growth in Melbourne to regional Victoria.
+The Coalition lost a net 11-seats, only winning 27 seats.
 Guy resigned as leader of the Liberal Party on 28 November 2018, and was replaced by Michael O'Brien.

 Opposition leader (2021–2022)

 On 6 September 2021, Guy resigned from O'Brien's shadow cabinet ahead of a possible leadership challenge.
 The following day, Guy replaced O'Brien as party leader in a leadership spill and became party leader and Leader of the Opposition for the second time.

 In February 2022, Guy, along with Peter Walsh, David Davis, Gary Blackwood and Melina Bath, were fined $100 each for breaching face mask rules, after the Coalition MPs were photographed maskless while attending an event in Parliament House.

+Guy oversaw Bernie Finn being expelled from the Liberal party.

 On 13 September 2022, during a Victorian parliamentary session for offering of condolences following the death of Queen Elizabeth II, Guy mistakenly referred to King Arthur as one of the historical monarchs of the United Kingdom, rather than King Alfred.
 Guy's office suggested that he “misspoke/misread” and Hansard was amended to read "King Alfred", per the editorial policy.